cjryan/cucubot/README.md

 via REST.

 A .openshift directory is included to run cucubot in an OpenShift ruby app.
+When running on OpenShift, logs will be stored in the $OPENSHIFT\_DATA\_DIR directory

 Cucubot will also report scrums and list previously reported scrums.